Bifurcation of ten small-amplitude limit cycles by perturbing a quadratic Hamiltonian system: Proof of Theorem

-Next, let us consider $M_2(h)$ when $M_1(h)=\oint_{\Gamma_h}r_1dH+dR_1\equiv0$, i.e., all $\alpha_{ij1}=0$ in (\ref{Eq291}).
-Lemma 4 gives $M_2(h)=\oint_{\Gamma_h}\widetilde\omega_2$, where $\widetilde\omega_2=\omega_2+r_1\omega_1$.
-Thus, by using Lemma 3, we obtain
+Next, let us consider $M_2(h)$ when $M_1(h)=\oint_{\Gamma_h}r_1dH+dR_1\equiv0$, i.e., all $\alpha_{ij1}=0$ in (\ref{Eq29}).
+Lemma \ref{LemB4} gives $M_2(h)=\oint_{\Gamma_h} \widetilde\omega_2$, where $\widetilde\omega_2=\omega_2+r_1\omega_1$.
+Thus, by using Lemma \ref{LemB3}, we obtain

 which shows that $M_2(h)$ depends on $\alpha_{ij2}$, $i=0,1$, $j=1,2$ and $\alpha_{042}$.
-Obviously, the coefficient $\alpha_{042}$ is derived from $r_1 \omega_1$ by Lemma 3 because the one-form $y^4dx$ of degree 4 comes from $r_1 \omega_1$.
-For $\varepsilon$-order perturbations, $b_{ij1}$, $i=0,1$ $j=1,2$ are needed to get all $\alpha_{ij1}=0$ in (\ref{Eq291}).
+Obviously, the coefficient $\alpha_{042}$ is derived from $r_1 \omega_1$ by Lemma \ref{LemB3} because the one-form $y^4dx$ of degree 4 comes from $r_1 \omega_1$.
+For $\varepsilon$-order perturbations, $b_{ij1}$, $i=0,1$ $j=1,2$ are needed to get all $\alpha_{ij1}=0$ in (\ref{Eq29}).
 For $r_1$ we may simply take $b_{211}=1$ and $a_{301}=0$, yielding $r_1=-y$.
-We also see that the one-form $y^4dx$ can be derived from $x^3ydx$ by using the formula (b) in Lemma 1.
+We also see that the one-form $y^4dx$ can be derived from $x^3ydx$ by using the formula (b) in Lemma \ref{LemB1}.
 Hence, we may choose $b_{301}$ for $\alpha_{042}$ so that $b_{301}x^3ydx$ could appear in $r_1\omega_1$.
 For $\alpha_{ij2}$, $i=0,1$, $j=1,2$, by an argument similar to that for $M_1(h)$, we choose $b_{012}$, $b_{112}$, $b_{022}$ and $b_{122}$.
 Hence, we obtain the following polynomials,

 Following the above procedure, we can choose the coefficients for $M_3(h)$, and so on.
-We list the polynomials for up to $M_5(h)$ in the following (the detailed arguments are omitted here for brevity)
+In the following, we list the polynomials for $M_k(h)$ up to $k=5$ (the detailed arguments are omitted here for brevity):